axe-api/docs/docs/learn/db-analyzer.md

 ## Analyzing the schema

-Axe API fetches the database schema structure in the initialization process, and keeps it in the memory to understand what kind of tables and data structures you have.
-It is named DB Analyzer.
+Axe API fetches the database schema structure in the **_initialization process_**, and keeps it in the memory to understand what kind of tables and data structures you have.
+It is named **DB Analyzer**.

 It is designed to help developers to build the API with minimum errors.